confuzedskull/G2/readme.txt

 A. Global
 1. The "insert" key doesn't work on Macs.
 2. When navigating menus with the arrow keys, the selector sometimes gets stuck.
+3. Some objects appear to twitch when moving.
+4. After loading a game, the checkboxes no longer work.
+B. Draggable Objects
+1. While dragging, an object may get stuck on top of another object when they collide.
-B. Physics Objects
+C. Physics Objects
 1. An object's resting point gets set even when it's moving.
 2. Some of the object's physics values do not zero out when object is at rest.
-C. RTS Objects
+D. RTS Objects
 1. An object's resting point doesn't get set at all.

 Disclaimer: